Setting Up Love2D #

 In addition to loading a game from a directory, Love2D can also load games which have been packaged into zip files for distribution, which is where the wording in the error message is coming from.

-The engine is looking for the file main.lua in the current directory (the . in the command line) and not finding it, so let’s create one.
+in the command line) and not finding it, so let’s create one.

-Create a new empty text file and save it as main.lua inside the hello-love2d directory.
+Create a new empty text file and save it as main.lua

-Now when we launch run.bat, you should see a blank black screen, titled Untitled:
+, you should see a blank black screen, titled Untitled:

 This is progress!
 Our game is actually loading now, but we’re not drawing anything to the screen.

 To start with, let’s change the background colour.
-Add this function to main.lua:
+Add this function to main.lua

 function love.draw()